Guerin Emig: A look inside the NCAA allegations against OSU and the university's response

 What’s the gist of that?

-OSU recognizes Evans’ guilt, but also that neither Brad Underwood, who had Evans on OSU’s staff during the 2016-17 season, or Boynton, who retained Evans after being named Underwood’s successor in April of ’17, wore any residue from the assistant’s activities.
+OSU recognizes Evans’ guilt, but also that neither Brad Underwood, who had Evans on OSU’s staff during the 2016-17 season, or Boynton, who retained Evans after being named Underwood’s successor in April 2017, wore any residue from the assistant’s activities.

 OSU contests the Level I nature of the violation, not the violation itself, and basically hopes to appeal it down.